WeVux (wɪvʊks) is 11 years old and this is our new identity!

 Previous authors: Ludovica Proietti, Sebastian Gonzalez De Gortari, Simone Poli, Beatrice Sartori, Maria Fernanda Suarez, Giulia Serafin, Francesca Raimondi, Letizia Paternieri, Arianna Serantoni, Elena Locatelli, Alessandro Saggia, Francesca Negri, Alessando Nappi, Francesca Boerchi, Mari Woo, Valentina Arlati, Sibila Vogli.

-Currently, our team is composed of Teo Sandigliano and Giuseppe Barbalinardo.
+Currently, our team is composed of Teo Sandigliano, Giuseppe Barbalinardo and Mattia Lanzarone.
 We are always looking for new contributors, feel free to send us an email!

 Submit your project